Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Oil and Pyrex.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Check for cracks before starting demonstrating.
 If the Pyrex does break, dispose of it carefully.
-Be especially careful of any pieces that are in the oil as they will be INVISIBLE, so it is better to pour the oil out rather than fishing for them.\r\nIn the event of an accident call a first aider.
+Be especially careful of any pieces that are in the oil as they will be INVISIBLE, so it is better to pour the oil out rather than fishing for them.
+In the event of an accident call a first aider.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3